-My daughter (probably), Elizabeth, born in July of 1575 while I was away on my travels.
-She was married to William Stanley, 6th Earl of Derby, at Greenwich Palace.
+Lizzy (Elizabeth), my eldest daughter (probably, though I still have my doubts), was born in July 1575 while I was away on my travels.
+In 1595 she married William Stanley, 6th Earl of Derby, at Greenwich Palace.
 The Queen and all the court attended.
-Grandfather Cecil arranged the match.
+Grandfather Burghley arranged the match.
 Don’t get me started.

 You know the debate over whether A Midsummer Night’s Dream was written to be the entertainment at a marriage feast most royally kept?
 It was.
-I wrote it for my daughter.
+I wrote it for my daughter, who adored it.
 Sometimes it’s so simple.

-I had planned to joke about Willy Shakspere picking up some tradecraft as a boy, hanging around his father’s un-recreated glove shop in S‑u‑A when he wasn’t translating Ovid and Aristophanes at the grammar school.
-Seemed like low-hanging fruit though, so I decided not to.
+Back to gloves.
+I considered describing young Willy Shakspere picking up tradecraft as a boy, hanging around his father’s un-recreated glove shop in Stratford-upon-Avon when he wasn’t busy translating Ovid and Aristophanes at the grammar school for which there is no particle of evidence that he attended.
+I decided not to.

 ● I needed to find a Howes-continued copy of Stow.
 Most of the time I’m limited to what’s on the internet, as it’s difficult for me to gallivant around the globe in search of dusty volumes in libraries and old archives.
 I don’t get grants.